mert-devops/Gcloud-GKE-APP-Project/README.md

 please see default(committed) values and adjust accordingly you may just append them with a number.

-{<br/>
+{
 "projectname":"YOURPROJECTNAME",  <br/>
 "gcregion":"australia-southeast1", <br/>
-"gcezone":"australia-southeast1-a",<br/>
-"sqlinstancename":"YOURSQLINSTANCENAME",<br/>
-"sqleditorsa":"YOUR-DESIRED-SERVICE-ACCOUNT-NAME",<br/>
+"gcezone":"australia-southeast1-a", <br/>
+"sqlinstancename":"YOURSQLINSTANCENAME", <br/>
+"sqleditorsa":"YOUR-DESIRED-SERVICE-ACCOUNT-NAME", <br/>
-"gkeclustername" : "YOUR-DESIRED-GKE-CLUSTER-NAME",<br/>
+"gkeclustername" : "YOUR-DESIRED-GKE-CLUSTER-NAME", <br/>
 "imagenameandversion" : "IMAGE-NAME-AND-VERSION-FOR-TAGGING"  <br/>
-}<br/>
+}

-4- Open powershell as administrator <br/>
+4- Open powershell as administrator
-5- Set your working directory with the command below <br/>
+5- Set your working directory with the command below `cd "C:\YOUR-REPO-CLONE-PATH\Vibrato-TechTestApp-Candidate"`
-`cd "C:\YOUR-REPO-CLONE-PATH\Vibrato-TechTestApp-Candidate"` <br/>

-***Scripts are using relative paths so being in correct working directory is important.  <br/>
+***Scripts are using relative paths so being in correct working directory is important.***

-6-  Within the same Powershell shell window issue command `gcloud init` <br/>
+6-  Within the same Powershell shell window issue command `gcloud init`
-	define your configuration, user account and project <br/>
-	Make sure the project name matches the project name configured on the projectconfig.json<br/>
-	you dont have to select default compute zone as scripts already defines them. <br/>
+	define your configuration, user account and project Make sure the project name matches the project name configured on the projectconfig.json you dont have to select default compute zone as scripts already defines them.

-7- on the same shell execute script named "1-gcloud-prep-project" via<br/>
+7- on the same shell execute script named "1-gcloud-prep-project" via `.\1-gcloud-prep-project`
-`.\1-gcloud-prep-project` <br/>

-This script will enable necessary APIs on your project <br/>
+This script will enable necessary APIs on your project

-8- Execute second script named "2-generate-infra.ps1” via <br/>
+8- Execute second script named "2-generate-infra.ps1” via
-		`.\2-generate-infra.ps1` <br/>
+		`.\2-generate-infra.ps1`

 	This script will provision and sql cloud instance <br/>
 	Create a database called "app" in that instance <br/>